luandretta/network/README.md

 *Should Have*

+* reset my password, so that I can regain access to my account.
 * comment on other people's posts, so that I can be involved in the conversation.
 * edit or delete my comments on other people's posts, so that I can edit or remove comments I no longer want published.
+* reply comments, so that I can interate with others users.
 * read the comments of posts, so that I can know the thoughts from others users and follow them.
 * like other people's comments on posts, so that I can let them know I enjoyed their comment.
-* search for an user or a content, so that I can find either a specific user or a specific content.
+* search for an user, so that I can find a specific user.
+* delete other people's comments on my own posts, so that I can remove unwanted commments.
+* be notified when other users comment or like my posts or follow/unfollow me.

 *Could Have*

-* delete other people's comments on my own posts, so that I can remove unwanted commments.
 * reshare other people's posts, so that I can share their thoughts with my followers.
 * message other users, so that I can get in touch with them privately.
 * report posts to admins, so that I can notify inappropriate content.